Snaakn/RegexBuilder/README.md

 ## Prerequisites

-- Java 8 or higher
+- Java 8 or higher (this project is currently set up for 17 so higher is recommended)
 - Maven

 ## Getting Started